NOAA Ship Okeanos Explorer: 2022 Expeditions Overview

 In 2022, NOAA Ocean Exploration plans to complete the Atlantic Seafloor Partnership for Integrated Research and Exploration (ASPIRE) campaign in support of the Galway Statement on Atlantic Ocean Cooperation with expeditions focused on the Southeast United States, the Caribbean, and the Mid-Atlantic Ridge.
 ASPIRE is a major multiyear, multinational, collaborative ocean exploration campaign that is increasing our understanding about the biological, geological, chemical, and physical characteristics of the North Atlantic Ocean and providing timely and actionable information to support decision-making.

-In the Pacific, the west coast expeditions will be part of the EXpanding Pacific Research and Exploration of Submerged Systems (EXPRESS) campaign.
+In the Pacific, the west coast expedition will be part of the EXpanding Pacific Research and Exploration of Submerged Systems (EXPRESS) campaign.
 This major west coast field program is a multiyear, multipartner cooperative research campaign designed to collect deep-sea data to guide wise use of living marine resources and habitats, inform ocean energy and mineral resource decisions, and improve offshore hazard assessments.

 Throughout the field season, we will work with other U.S. federal agencies, including the U.S. Geological Survey and the Bureau of Ocean Energy Management, as well as academic and international partners.